 What is a company cash flow problem?

-Cash flow, put simply, is the movement of money, in to and out of a company’s bank accounts.
 When cash flow is ‘good’, it means there is enough money coming in to cover the money going out.
-It is when there is not enough money coming in to cover the cash required to pay for outgoings, 'poor cash flow' that you should start worrying – even profitable companies can experience cash flow problems (see the video below).
+A cash flow problem is simply when there is not enough money coming in to pay for outgoings such as rent, wages and suppliers.

 What are the common causes?

 - Poor financial record keeping and ineffective cash flow management (overtrading)

 - Over leveraging your business. i.e putting too much borrowed money in.

 - Agreeing to high-interest-loans